Rodalies de Catalunya: Lleida commuter railway service

-For the Renfe Operadora-operated lines, see below.
+For the regional Renfe Operadora-operated lines, see below.

-Regional rail services
+Regional railway services

 Rodalies de Catalunya's division for regional rail services consists of six lines centered in Barcelona that serve the whole of Catalonia and are sometimes extended towards the neighboring Spanish autonomous communities of Aragon and the Valencian Community as well as the French region of Languedoc-Roussillon.
 Although Estació de França serves as the main terminus station in Barcelona for most regional lines, especially those traveling towards southern and western Catalonia, all of them converge at Barcelona Sants only, which serves as the center of the service.
 The 2013 annual ridership for the regional rail services was 9.267 million.